 For 2014 marriages data onwards, first marriages include people entering into a marriage with either an opposite-sex or a same-sex partner.
-For these cohort analyses, same-sex couples converting their civil partnership into a marriage will be included with people forming their first marriage because previous marital status is unknown; therefore, within this table we are assuming a previous marital status (before civil partnership) of single.
+For these cohort analyses, same-sex couples converting their civil partnership into a marriage will be included with people forming their first marriage because previous marital status is unknown; therefore, within this table we are assuming a previous partnership status of never married or in a civil partnership.

-Method to produce Table 13: Proportions of men and women who had ever remarried by certain ages
+Method to produce Tables 15a and 15b: Proportions of men and women who had ever remarried by certain ages

-The method to produce this table is similar to that used to produce Table 12, with two differences:
+The method to produce this table is similar to that used to produce Tables 14a and 14b, with two differences:

 the total male or female population, rather than the single male or female population, is used

-this is combined with the number of males or females remarrying, (including people who have previously been in a civil partnership), rather than marrying for the first time, each year; for 2014 marriages data onwards, remarriages include people entering into a marriage with either an opposite-sex or a same-sex partner
+this is combined with the number of males or females remarrying, (including people who have previously been in a civil partnership), rather than marrying for the first time, each year; for 2014 marriages data onwards, remarriages include people entering into a marriage with either an opposite-sex or a same-sex partner.

 Assumptions in the cohort analyses

 The proportions in these tables assume that couples living in England or Wales marry in England or Wales.
-So, it does not take into account couples who marry abroad (or in Scotland or Northern Ireland), or couples who live abroad (or in Scotland or Northern Ireland) who marry in England or Wales.
+So, it does not take into account couples who marry elsewhere, or couples who live elsewhere who marry in England or Wales.
 Both of these factors will affect the true proportions.
 Previous research in the Population Trends report: marriages abroad, 2002 to 2007 (PDF, 1,815 KB) has shown that the former category is likely to be larger than the latter, which means that the proportions of men and women married by certain ages shown here could be an underestimation of the true proportions.

-If previous marital status information is not available on any marriage records, a previous marital status of single is assumed for these tables only.Back to table of contents
+If previous marital status information is not available on any marriage records, a previous marital status of never married or civil partnered is assumed for these tables only.Back to table of contents

 Special extracts and tabulations of marriage data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and the Office for National Statistics (ONS) charging policy, where appropriate).